 top of page

-There are two public boat ramps within county parks.
+There are two public boat ramps within Hillsborough County parks.
 Anderson Park boat ramp is on the west shore, off U.S. 19.
 Chestnut Park boat ramp is on the east side of the lake, off C.R.
 611. Some bank access is available in both parks.
 Boardwalks and piers serve as excellent fishing locations.

 top of page

-Although bass fishing is excellent throughout the year, April and October are the best months for anglers looking for cooler weather and lots of bass.
+Although bass fishing is excellent throughout the year, March and October are the best months for anglers looking for cooler weather and lots of bass.
 From January through April, bass can be found spawning in bulrush, cattail, and other vegetation over sandy lake bottom areas that were enhanced during the 2001 drawdown.
 Spawning bass can also be found around the lake's two islands: Big Island and Bumblebee Island.
-Flipping dark-colored, soft plastics in bulrush patches and in pockets of submerged vegetation can be productive during this time of year.
+Flipping dark-colored soft plastics in bulrush patches and in pockets of submerged vegetation can be productive during this time of year.
 Red shad and Junebug colors seem to be the most successful when fishing with soft plastics.

 In spring and summer, top-water lures and jerkbaits worked over the top of hydrilla and pondweed in the south half of the lake are often successful.
 Weedless spoons tipped with grub tails and spinner baits fished over pondweed south of Bumblebee Island are deadly on bass during early morning.
 Rattling lures (silver, gold, and "Tennessee shad" are excellent colors) can also be effective during summer and fall as baitfish school in open water areas along the north end of the lake.
 A live shiner fished a few feet under a popping cork is the most reliable bait for catching trophy bass.